When you build a website with WordPress, the footer often gets overlooked, but it’s one of the most important areas of your site.

 In this section, we’ll use the Remove Footer Credit plugin.
 First, install and activate the plugin.

-To do so, navigate to Plugins Add New section from your WordPress dashboard.
+To do so, navigate to Plugins → Add Plugin section from your WordPress dashboard.
 In the search bar, search for the Remove Footer Credit plugin.
 Next, click on the Install Now button to install the button.

-Once the plugin is installed and activated, navigate back to your website’s homepage and navigate to the footer section of the page.
+Once the plugin is installed and activated, navigate back to your website’s homepage and go to the footer section of the page.
+Refer to our dedicated tutorial on installing plugins in WordPress.

 Right-click on the footer element and then select the Inspect option.